 As we saw earlier, Nextcloud’s privacy policies are pretty friendly.
+And it can be argued that Free and Open Source Software (FOSS) can better protect your privacy than proprietary solutions.
 Where potential problems arise is with the third-party apps you can use with Nextcloud, and with the hosting services that you might use to store your data.
 Each of these will have their own privacy policies.
 You’ll have to evaluate each one to understand how private your own Nextcloud configuration actually is.

 Nextcloud comes in two forms: FOSS and Enterprise.
-While I’m interested in the FOSS version, it is useful to know a bit about what Nextcloud Enterprise offers and what it might cost you.
+While the focus of this review is the FOSS version, it is useful to know a bit about what Nextcloud Enterprise offers and what it might cost you.
 As the Nextcloud website says,

 Nextcloud Enterprise is pre-configured, optimized and hardened for the special needs of large scale, production-critical enterprise deployments.
 It is backed by a Nextcloud Subscription which gives you access to our expertise, partner services and more.